Kollam G. K. Pillai: Career

 He was a theater artist turned movie actor.
 He entered into the field of dramas in 1950 through school festivals.
 He became active in theater with the famous drama Dahajalam in 1962.
 He has performed many famous plays on more than 4000 stages; these include Dahajalam, Neethipeedam, Rajadoothu, Ayiram Arakkilam, and Accident.
 Masappady Mathupillai (1973), directed by A. N. Thampi, was his debut movie.
 He worked as a conductor at Kerala State Road Transport Corporation.
 He acted in many television serials as well.
 He was not active in movies for a long time since the loss of his eyesight.

 Personal life

-He was born to Ammachiveedu Radhabhavan K.P.
+He was born to Nair parents Ammachiveedu Radhabhavan K.P.
 Gopalapillai and Kunjiyamma on 29 August 1934 at Kollam.
 He was married to Madhavikuttiyamma and the couple had four children, Jayasree, Ushakumari, Vijayasree and Bindusree.
 He was settled at Sankaramangalam in Chavara, Kollam.
 He died on 30 January 2016 at his daughter's house Oyoor in Kollam due to age-related ailments.
 He was 82.